Combine shrimp and okra with some fresh vegetables and serve over a bed of rice for this delicious take on a shrimp gumbo.Jump to Recipe

-If you’ve seen any of my recent posts about the garden, then you may have noticed our overabundance of okra that we have growing out there lately.
-I found a photo of a shrimp and okra bowl and decided we could try to make it ourselves, and so we did.
+If you’ve seen any of my 2017 garden posts, then you may have noticed our overabundance of okra.
+I found a photo of a shrimp and okra bowl and decided we could try to make it ourselves.
+We started cooking to see what we could come up with since I didn’t have a recipe.
 This is great because it’s basically a one-pan meal as well, besides cooking the rice to put the gumbo over.

-Start by preheating the broiler in the oven and lining a baking sheet with foil to make cleanup quicker and easier.
+Start by preheating the broiler in the oven.
+Line a baking sheet with foil to make cleanup quicker and easier.
 In a small mixing bowl, combine 1 tablespoon of oil, the cornmeal, and sliced okra stirring to coat the okra.
-This was one of the first times we used okra from the garden, and quickly learned that you want the okra to be about 3-4 inches.
+I learned okra should be about 3-4 inches for optimal taste.
 When they get longer, they get stringy and lose a lot of their flavor.

-Put the bell pepper halves and okra on the lined baking sheet with the skin side up and broil for about 10 minutes.
-The original recipe had a red bell pepper in it, but we had trouble finding one at that time so used a yellow pepper and it still turned out delicious.
+Put the bell pepper halves and okra on the lined baking sheet with the skin side up.
+Broil for about 10 minutes.
+The original recipe had a red bell pepper in it, but we had trouble finding one at that time.
+We decided to use a yellow pepper and it still turned out delicious.

-After 10 minutes, wrap the bell pepper in foil and let it sit for another 10 minutes to let it continue to cook by steaming in the foil.
+After 10 minutes, cover the bell pepper.
+Let it sit for another 10 minutes to let it continue to cook by steaming in the bowl.
 Then chop the pepper into bite-sized pieces.

-Combine the cooked pepper, okra, and shrimp with the tomato, sliced onion, parsley, celery, red wine vinegar, and salt.
-This is when I wish the herb garden lasted longer and we could have used some fresh parsley from the garden.
+Combine the cooked pepper, okra, and shrimp with the tomato, sliced onion, parsley, celery, red wine vinegar, salt, and rice.

 - 1 cup brown rice

 - 1 yellow bell pepper (sliced in half)

 - 2 tsp honey

 - 1/2 cup red onion (sliced)